 It is important to clarify that this collection does not intend to be exhaustive but, rather, representative of the Carguero theme within the scope of our research.
 In the Warburgian spirit of good neighbourliness, these images were collected through a recurrent research, both intentional and serendipitous, largely conducted by one of the authors.
 This is especially true for post-nineteenth century images such as memes, parodies, and other types of reappropriations of the Carguero theme.
 However, we do not see the tools used here as large scale, number crunching machines that extract general formal patterns in machine readable representations of cultural objects (i.e. distant reading qua ()), but as, on the one hand, interfaces that facilitate the hermeneutic process of creating and presenting a collection, and, on the other, as tools for exploring arguments visually and interactively by users, allowing them to produce their own interpretations.
 Following Drucker (), we aim to make the act of hermeneutic reading explicit, and to use the tool not just for representing, but also for modelling interpretation: “[t]he idea of modelling implies that a graphical expression serves as a primary mode of knowledge production, not a secondary expression of preexisting data.
 This suggests that a graphical expression might be used to create and/or show the features of a model of interpretative activity” (2).
 In this sense, our method intends to integrate visual representation, interactivity, and textuality into a coherent historic argument.
-Such hermeneutic approach, nevertheless, is grounded on a rigorous data-assisted methodology in the sense of Escobar Varela (), that is, using computers to view in different ways, to transform perspectives, and to “to enable alternative readings via a computational defamiliarization strategy” (p.
+Such a hermeneutic approach, nevertheless, is grounded on a rigorous data-assisted methodology in the sense of Escobar Varela (), that is, using computers to view in different ways, to transform perspectives, and to “to enable alternative readings via a computational defamiliarization strategy” (p.
 9).

 Our approach resonates with the field of “software studies” (; ), which examines how computational operations (for instance, loops, randomization, conditionals, functions, etc.) are culturally embedded and can serve as epistemological tools and strategies for understanding and manipulating experience.
 In this sense, we are conscious that computational methods and interface design enables or constrains certain types of interpretation.
 The design of our interactive atlas intends to take advantage of such considerations and, thus, makes use of filtering, hyperlinks, the possibilities of pixel manipulation, and other web technologies' affordances.
 Combining these affordances we aim to construct what Mitchell Whitelaw () calls “generous interfaces”, that is, interfaces that promote browsing, finding common patterns, and getting surprised with unexpected elements in a collection.
 The combination of affordances we propose here serve as a: “layering and juxtaposition of different representational forms within a single overview, creating a form of internalised parallax that provokes rather than determines interpretation" (paragraph 36).